Skip to main content

 Cybersecurity Framework: ID.AM

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-11 Authorization Boundary

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

 CMS implements an Ongoing Authorization (OA) program and a Federal Risk and Authorization Management Program (FedRAMP) that defines the scope of a particular system that can be continuously managed and monitored.
-The OA program supports FISMA authorization system boundary which can include one or more cloud offerings while FedRAMP authorization boundary is exclusively for cloud service offering and may include the full stack (infrastructure, platform, and software) or just parts.
+The OA program supports FISMA authorization system boundary which can include one or more cloud offerings, while FedRAMP authorization boundary is exclusively for cloud service offerings and may include the full stack (infrastructure, platform, and software) or just parts.
 Defining the authorization boundaries can be identified in the Boundary tab for each system within CFACTS.

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-12 Information Types